 - Practice- Professionals build their self-confidence and effectiveness by practicing and reviewing their visuals for optimization.

 - Present- Students apply all of the skills learned in order to deliver powerful presentations—from the first impression to the Question and Answer session

 Anyone can read notes on PowerPoint slides in front of large groups, however most audiences do not have the attention span to digest information provided in a boring, monotonous tone.
 Powerful presentations engage rather than simply educate audiences.
 Graduates of the Dale Carnegie High Impact Presentations course project a positive image; are more relaxed and natural when delivering presentations; and inspire their audiences.

 Polished to Persuasive

 Many presenters know their material inside and out.
 Their appearance may be spot-on—professionally dressed and personally groomed.
 While these ingredients are important to the overall delivery of a presentation, the level of persuasion is much more critical than how polished the speaker may appear.
 Graduates use supporting facts and examples with clarity and force to persuade their audience with supporting facts and examples.

 If you’re ready to unleash the power of your persuasive presentation skills, enroll in an upcoming Dale Carnegie High Impact Presentations course today!

 What are the most persuasive words in the English language?
 Which words evoke the most powerful emotions from listeners?
-In addition to the 12 Power Words (must read article!) and the the (1) Most Persuasive Word, here’s an additional 108 Power Words that will elicit intense emotions from readers and listeners…bringing the total up to 120 Power Words that you can use to persuade with ease.
+In addition to the 12 Power Words (read the guide) and the (1) Most Persuasive Word, here are an additional 108 Power Words that will elicit intense emotions from readers and listeners…bringing the total up to 120 Power Words that you can use to persuade with ease.
 Keep this check-list handy when you’re editing your speeches and presentations.

 This post is brought to you by Dale Carnegie Training of South Carolina, providers of professional development and management course.
 Please connect with us on Facebook!